- 1 Rajapalayam dog at a glance

 What is Rajapalayam dog price?

 |₹6,000 to ₹20,000||₹1,000 to ₹3,000||₹5,000 to ₹12,000|

-The 2020 price of these dogs varies depending on where you buy them from.
+The 2020 price of these dogs varies depending on where you buy these dogs.
 Breeders in Rajapalayam town sell pups for less than ₹10,000.
 The same dog will cost more than ₹20,000 if you buy it outside of its home.

 We recommend that you choose a pup from breeders in the dog’s homeland.
-This will encourage them and will help this dog to survive.
+Buying from a breeder in the dog’s native tract will encourage them and will help this dog to survive.
 This dog has lost its place to non-native dog breeds.
 A few decades back, these dogs were highly-priced since the demand was high.

 For the breeders, these dogs no longer fetch the same price as they once did.
 This reduction in price has contributed to this dog’s decline.
 The number of breeders who breed these dogs has reduced.